bom-d-van/bom-d-van.github.io/resume.md

 * [CHTTP](https://github.com/bom-d-van/chttp): A stupid and incomplete http/http2 C implementation, built for learning C.
 * [plperf](https://github.com/bom-d-van/plperf): A tracing program for uwsgi+perl environment, using ebpf and perl dtrace, in Go.
 * [Pak](https://github.com/theplant/pak): A Go package version management tool.

+## Education

+Bachelor of Network Engineering, from September 2009 till June 2013, at Huizhou University of Guangdong China.